-C. Defendants Misrepresented the Amount of Participants' ERISA-Protected Benefits, Improperly Reducing Funding Obligations and Expenses
+C. Defendants Misrepresented the Amount of Participants' ERISA-Protected Benefits, Reducing Intel's Funding Obligations and Expenses

-- 75. ERISA requires that a fiduciary provide accurate information to participants so that they can make informed decisions about their retirement benefit choices.
+- 80. ERISA requires that a fiduciary provide accurate information to participants so that they can make informed decisions about their retirement benefit choices.
 Kenseth v.
 Dean Health Plan, Inc., 722 F.3d 869, 872 (7th Cir.
 2013); Washington v.
 Bert Bell/Pete Rozelle NFL Ret.
 Plan, 504 F.3d 818, 823-24 (9th Cir.
 2007); Krohn v.
 Huron Mem'l Hosp., 173 F.3d 542, 547-58 (6th Cir.
-1999). - 76.
-When deciding if and when to retire, and what form of benefit to elect, Plaintiff and the Class relied upon the accuracy of information provided to them by Defendants to plan for retirement. - 77.
-Defendants provided information to Class members detailing the amount of retirement benefits they would receive under various forms of retirement benefit. - 78.
-In particular, Defendants represented to Class members that all forms of benefits, including all joint and survivor annuities, are "Actuarially Equivalent" to their single life annuity and that the default joint and survivor annuity is a "Qualified Joint and Survivor Annuity" (which, under ERISA, means an annuity that is the actuarial equivalent of a single life annuity,
+1999). - 81.
+When deciding if and when to retire, and what form of benefit to elect, Plaintiff and the Class relied upon the accuracy and sufficiency of information provided to them by Defendants to plan for retirement. - 82.
+Defendants provided information to Class members detailing the amount of retirement benefits they would receive under various forms of retirement benefits.